CompileZero/JS-For-Humans/README.md

 ### `What is this all about?`

-I have come across many people who have a certain hatred towards programming.
+Many people have a certain hatred towards programming.
 This hatred arises out of the fear of the unknown.

-10-20 Known Programming Languages, Thousands of un-understandable sentences, wrapping your head around 100-200 Basic Concepts in Computer Science.
+10-20 Known Programming Languages, Thousands of non-understandable sentences, wrapping your head around 100-200 Basic Concepts in Computer Science.

-And then, just like that, some new technology comes around, and whatever was learnt becomes redundant.
+And then, just like that, some new technology comes around, and whatever was learned becomes redundant.
 Right?

 Absolutely Wrong.